Beamanator/Just-To-Learn/node/fb-auth-tut-ninja/README.md

 - set up login / logout
 - track authentication status using `onAuthStateChanged`
 - get guide data from database & display in html
+- set some UI / firestore security rules to lock database to auth'd users